 April 27, 1901: After playing Sheffield United to a 2-2 draw in the FA Cup Final in front of 110,820 fans at the Crystal Palace stadium in South London (since demolished and replaced with a much smaller stadium, and with no connection to the current club named Crystal Palace), Tottenham win a replay at Burnden Park in Bolton (now part of "Greater Manchester"), 3-1, in front of 20,470.
 This makes Spurs the first Southern, let alone London, club to win the FA Cup.

 1902: I can't find an exact date.
-A reserve match (game between backups) is played between the teams in Plumstead.
+A reserve match (a game between backups) is played between the teams in Plumstead.
 Spurs goalkeeper Charlie Williams charged into the crowd behind his goal and hit a spectator.
 His excuse was that someone was using "foul and insulting language."
 Certainly, it is understandable that he would object, but you just can't do that.

 Apparently, despite a 17-mile difference (huge by the standards of that time), plus the River Thames being in the way, Tottenham already considered Arsenal to be something of a rival, a team to be hated.
 Arsenal, on the other hand, considered their rivals to be much closer teams such as Millwall (SE14), Fulham (SW6), and, after this latter club was founded in 1905, Chelsea (also SW6).
-To Woolwich Arsenal, until 1913, Tottenham Hotspur were just another team on the schedule -- albeit one whose players were proving themselves to be bastards.
+To Woolwich Arsenal, until 1913, Tottenham Hotspur were just another team on the fixture list -- albeit one whose players were proving themselves to be bastards.

 March 10, 1905: Chelsea Football Club are founded, and attempt to join the Southern League.
-Tottenham object, because it would cut into their "territory."
+Tottenham object, because it would cut into "their territory."
 Never mind that Fulham, Millwall, West Ham (E13), Clapton Orient (now Leyton Orient, E10) and, yes, Woolwich Arsenal were all already considered "London clubs," and that Orient were within 5 miles of White Hart Lane, and unlike The Lane were then actually in London; whereas Chelsea's stadium, Stamford Bridge, is 13 miles away by the shortest land route.
 Tottenham's objection is upheld.

 Thus rejected by the Southern League, Chelsea aim higher, and apply for membership in the Football League Division Two.
 And they get it.